SUSSBIA/fabric-onboarding-experience/02-licensing-capacity/README.md

 - [ ] I have avoided unnecessary refreshes or repeated heavy workloads
 - [ ] I know who owns the workspace
 - [ ] I know who to inform if I plan to run a heavy or recurring workload
-- [ ] I understand whether external collaborator licensing is relevant
+- [ ] I understand whether external collaborator licensing and guest access are relevant

 ## References and further learning